Polish złoty: First złoty

 On 19 November O.S.
 (1 December N.S.)
 1815, the law regarding the monetary system of Congress Poland (in Russia) was passed, which pegged the złoty at 15 kopecks (0.15 Imperial roubles, or almost 2.7 g fine silver) and the groszy at 1/2 kopeck, and with silver 1, 2, 5 and 10 złotych coins issued from 1816 to 1855.

 At the time of the 1830 November Uprising, the insurrectionists issued their own "rebel money" – golden ducats and silver coins in the denomination of 2 and 5 złoty, with the revolutionary coat of arms, and the copper 3 and 10 grosz.
-These coins were still traded long after the uprising was quelled.
-As a consequence of the uprising, the rubel became the sole legal tender of Congress Poland since 1842, although coins marked as złoty in parallel with ruble were minted in Warsaw until 1865 and remained legal until 1890.
-In 1892 the Austro-Hungarian krone was introduced in Austrian Galicia.
-Between 1835 and 1846, the Free City of Kraków also used its own independent currency, the Kraków złoty, with the coins actually being made in Vienna, it remained legal until 1857.
+These coins continued to be traded long after the uprising was quelled.
+As a consequence of the uprising, the rubel became the sole legal tender of Congress Poland from 1842, although coins marked as złoty in parallel with ruble were minted in Warsaw until 1865 and remained legal until 1890.
+In 1892, the Austro-Hungarian krone was introduced in Austrian Galicia.
+Between 1835 and 1846, the Free City of Kraków also used its own independent currency, the Kraków złoty (minted in Vienna), which remained legal until 1857.

 During World War I, the rouble and krone were replaced by the Polish marka, a currency initially equivalent to the German mark.
-The marka stayed in use after Poland regained its independence in 1918, but was extremely unstable, disrupted the whole economy, and triggered galloping inflation.
+The marka remained in use after Poland regained its independence in 1918, but was extremely unstable, disrupted the whole economy, and triggered galloping inflation.